Ramsay Street: No. 22

 The Number 22 set was given a makeover in time for the arrival of the Willis family, who move in shortly after their arrival on-screen in May 2013.
 After two years in Canada, Piper Willis (Mavournee Hazel) moves in, just as her parents' relationship falls apart.
 In 2015, Brad Willis (Kip Gamblin) moves out to live at Number 32.
 He later returns temporarily to care for an injured Terese.
 In 2016, Paul briefly returns to live at Number 22 after moving out of his penthouse apartment in Lassiter's.
-Josh Willis (Neighbours) (Harley Bonner) is killed in an explosion at the hotel.
+Josh Willis (Harley Bonner) is killed in an explosion at the hotel.
 Helping her to grieve, Piper takes in Clementine the cat as her own and Clementine lives at Number 22 till 2020.
 Imogen Willis (Ariel Kaplan) leaves following her marriage to Daniel Robinson (Tim Phillipps).
 Terese and Piper are joined by Brad's daughter, Paige Smith (Olympia Valance), and her son, Gabriel (Kian Bafekrpour), between 2017 and 2018, followed by Brad's son, Ned Willis (Ben Hall).
 In 2019, Piper moves away and Paul returns to Number 22 prior to his marriage to Terese.
 The household is complemented by the additions of Roxy Willis (Zima Anderson) and Paul's granddaughter, Harlow Robinson (Jemma Donovan).
 Terese invites Britney Barnes (Montana Cox) and her daughter, Abigail Tanaka (Mary Finn), to briefly stay, before she kicks Paul out following his continuous deceit towards her and later Harlow when she expresses her support for Paul.
 To Paul's disappointment, Terese invites his half-brother, Glen Donnelly (Richard Huggett), to live with her to help her stay sober.
 Roxy then moves out following her marriage and Ned later moves to Sydney.
 Terese's estranged mother, Estelle Petrides (Maria Mercedes), temporarily moves into the home.
-As part of the serial's final episodes, Terese "prepares to wave goodbye" as she prepares on leaving Erinsborough.
-However after Terese and Glen break up and her marriage to Paul is rekindled, she shuts down the sale.
+As part of the serial's final episodes, Terese prepares to leave Erinsborough.
+However after Terese and Glen break up and her marriage to Paul is rekindled, she shuts down the sale of her house.
+When Toadie marries Terese, he and his children, Nell Rebecchi (Ayisha Salem-Towner) and Hugo Somers (Tanner Ellis-Anderson) move into Number 22.
+Toadie later moves out after he and Terese separate.
+In 2025, Terese and Nell move in with Paul in Lassiter's Hotel, and number 22 is rented to Darcy upon his return to Erinsborough.